 Resident Evil 7: The Legacy & The Fear

 There was a time when all the horror genre was doing was throwing as much gore and violence in our faces as possible.
-Scares and a sense of fright were replaced with piles of blood and guts and cheesy jump scares.
+Tension, and a sense of fright, were replaced with piles of blood and guts, along with cheesy jump scares.
 And while these are tropes we’ve seen throughout horror cinema, they have also become quite common in horror video games.
-So it’s with a gigantic breath of fresh air that we can say last year’s Resident Evil 7: Biohazard was an amazing return to form for survival horror video games, and a testament for how to create fear and unease within gamers.
+So it’s with a gigantic breath of fresh air that we can say last year’s Resident Evil 7: Biohazard was an amazing return to form for survival horror video games, and a testament for how to create fear and unease within games.

 The Legacy of Resident Evil: Survival Horror To Bland Action & Back Again